-Jack Astor's, which accounted for approximately 71% of Pooled Revenue in Q2 2019, had SSS(1) declines of 4.0% and 3.7% in Q2 2019 and YTD 2019, respectively.
-The NBA championship run of the Toronto Raptors contributed positively to SSS(1) performance for Q2 2019, but this impact was offset by a significant decrease in patio sales in the quarter compared to the same period in the prior year.
-Inclement weather in the spring and the start of the summer resulted in reduced guest traffic on patios.
-There were no Jack Astor's renovations in either of Q2 2019 or Q2 2018.
-SIR completed renovations at two Jack Astor's locations in both Q1 2019 (the location near Toronto Pearson International Airport in Etobicoke, Ontario and the location at the CF Shops at Don Mills mall in North York, Ontario) and Q1 2018 (a full renovation at the location at the 10 Dundas East entertainment complex in downtown Toronto, and a partial renovation in Kingston, Ontario).
-These renovations resulted in the closure of these restaurants for a combined total of 30 days in Q1 2019 and 20 days in Q2 2018.
-The 4.0% decline in SSS(1) for Jack Astor's location in the St. Lawrence Market area of downtown Toronto.
-The sales from this location have been excluded from the calculation of SSS(1) for Q2 2019 and YTD 2019.
+Jack Astor's, which accounted for approximately 67.5% of Pooled Revenue in Q4 2019, had SSS(1) declines of 7.9% and 6.4% in Q4 2019 and Fiscal 2019, respectively.
+There were no Jack Astor's renovations in Q4 2019, compared to two renovations in Q4 2018 (Mississauga and the location at the intersection of Yonge and Bloor streets in Toronto, Ontario).
+SIR completed renovations at two Jack Astor's locations in both Q1 2019 (the location near Toronto Pearson International Airport in Etobicoke, Ontario and the location at the CF Shops at Don Mills mall in North York, Ontario) and Q1 2018 (a full renovation at the location at the 10 Dundas East entertainment complex in downtown Toronto, and a partial renovation in Kingston, Ontario), and one renovation in Q3 2018 (Kanata, Ontario).
+These renovations resulted in the closure of these restaurants for a combined total of 30 days in Fiscal 2019 and 48 days in Fiscal 2018.
+In Fiscal 2019, SIR permanently closed two Jack Astor's locations: the location in the St. Lawrence Market area of downtown Toronto (effective February 4, 2019) and the location on John Street in downtown Toronto (effective September 23, 2019).
+The sales from these locations have been excluded from the calculation of SSS(1) for Q4 2019 and Fiscal 2019.
+Beginning in Q4 2019, SIR's Management implemented a number of strategies to address declining food and beverage sales, resulting from changes in consumer behaviour, and changing guest preferences.

-Scaddabush had SSSG(1) of 3.3% for Q2 2019 and 0.9% for YTD 2019.
-During Q2 2019, on June 2, 2019, SIR opened its ninth Scaddabush location in the Mimico neighbourhood of Etobicoke, Ontario.
-Scaddabush SSS(1) performance for Q2 2019 includes seven Scaddabush locations, excluding the location at Sherway Gardens in Etobicoke, Ontario and the newly opened location in Mimico.
+Scaddabush had SSS(1) declines of 1.4% for Q4 2019 and 1.3% for Fiscal 2019.
+During Q4 2019, on November 19, 2019, SIR opened its tenth Scaddabush location in Burlington, Ontario, at the location of the closed Canyon Creek restaurant.
+During Q2 2019, on June 2, 2019, SIR opened a new Scaddabush location in the Mimico neighbourhood of Etobicoke, Ontario.
+Scaddabush SSS(1) performance for Q4 2019 includes seven Scaddabush locations, excluding the locations at Sherway Gardens in Etobicoke, Ontario, Mimico, and Burlington.
 During Q1 2019, SIR closed the Scaddabush location at the Square One shopping centre in Mississauga, Ontario for six days to complete a renovation.
-This location, which was the first Scaddabush location and opened in July 2013, received a décor refresh and a major menu update.
-The refined pizza and pasta program implemented at this location was first tested at the Oakville, Ontario Scaddabush location and is being rolled-out to the remainder of the Scaddabush locations starting in Q3 2019 to drive SSSG(1).
+This location, which was the first Scaddabush location (opened in July 2013), received a décor refresh and a major menu update.
+The refined pizza and pasta program implemented at this location was first tested at the Oakville, Ontario Scaddabush location and was rolled-out to the remainder of the Scaddabush locations starting in Q3 2019 to drive same store sales growth ("SSSG")(1).
+This roll-out was completed at all locations in January 2020.

-Canyon Creek had SSS(1) declines of 4.9% and 4.5% in Q2 2019 and YTD 2019, respectively.
+Canyon Creek had SSS(1) declines of 8.7% and 6.3% in Q4 2019 and Fiscal 2019, respectively.
+During Q4 2019, effective October 13, 2019, SIR permanently closed the Canyon Creek restaurant in Burlington, Ontario.
+A new Scaddabush restaurant was opened in this location before the end of 2019.
+The sales from this location has been excluded from the calculation of SSS(1) for Q4 2019 and Fiscal 2019.
 SIR's Management continues to evaluate options for the Canyon Creek portfolio to improve performance.